jojotastic777/4242-Assembly/README.md

-# 4242-Assembly
+# 4242 Assembly
+## NOTE: THE MAIN HOME FOR THIS PROJECT LIVES ON MY OWN SERVERS.
+THIS IS THE PUBLIC-FACING VERSION OF THE PROJECT.
+CONTACT ME IF YOU WISH TO CONTRIBUTE.
-An imaginary assembly language called: "4242 Assembly"
+An imaginary assembly language in an imaginary world.
+How quant.